Dronecode/utm-adapter/spec/README.md

 - Additional timeout mechanisms would be required.
 The intrinsic send timeout (90 s) and connect timeout (300 s) are not compatible with the speed of a helicopter.

+- Plain TCP does not provide security.
+Those features would have to be addressed independently.

 __WebRTC deemed inappropriate.
 Reason:__ WebRTC introduces unwarranted latency.

 - WebRTC has been designed for the transmission of audio and video streams where an initial _delay_ is desired to fill buffers before rendering the audio or video stream at the receiver side.